Who started the Kristallnacht pogrom?

 The SA’s role in the Kristallnacht pogrom:

-There is no evidence that the pogrom was begun by “mysterious provocateurs” sent by “World Jewry” to stir up trouble and embarrass the Nazis.
+There is no evidence that “mysterious provocateurs” sent by “World Jewry” stirred up trouble in order to embarrass the Nazis.
 The German Jews and Austrian Jews were the victims of Kristallnacht, not the perpetrators of the pogrom.

 Ingrid Weckert, “’Crystal Night’ 1938: The great Anti-German spectacle,” Journal for Historical Review, Summer, 1986, p.
 15 of 17 (“Conclusion”) at www.ihr.org/jhr/v06/v06p183_Weckert.html.
 The name of her article on Kristallnacht is called “’Crystal Night’ 1938: The Great Anti-German Spectacle.”
 The emphasis is the title is mine.